Best External Microphone for Canon EOS Rebel T6i

 How do I stop the “hissing” sound in my T6i videos?

-The “hiss” is usually caused by the camera’s Automatic Gain Control (AGC).
-To fix this, go into the T6i’s menu, set “Sound Recording” to Manual, and turn the recording level down to about 25% or lower.
-Then, use a microphone with a +20dB boost (like the Rode VideoMic Pro+) to increase the signal strength.
-This ensures the clean mic signal overpowers the noisy camera electronics.
+The “hiss” usually comes from the camera’s Auto Gain Control (AGC).
+To fix this, go into the T6i’s Sound Recording menu and switch it to “Manual.”
+Turn the recording level down very low (usually 1 or 2 clicks from the bottom).
+Then, use a microphone with a +20dB boost, like the Rode VideoMic Pro+, to provide the necessary volume.
+This bypasses the noisy internal preamps.

 Can I use a wireless microphone with the T6i?

 Absolutely.
 Wireless systems like the Rode Wireless GO II or DJI Mic work perfectly with the T6i.
-You simply plug the receiver into the camera’s 3.5mm mic jack.
-This is an excellent solution if you need to be far away from the camera while maintaining crystal-clear audio, though you will still need to manage the camera’s internal gain settings manually for the best results.
+You simply plug the receiver into the camera’s 3.5mm mic jack using the provided cable.
+This is an excellent solution for YouTubers who need to move around while speaking or for recording subjects at a distance from the camera.

-Do I need a “Deadcat” windscreen?
+Do I need a battery for my external microphone?

 Final Verdict